SelectCode/apply/docs/pages/challenges/startup.md

 ## Deployment

-The entire system (frontend, backend, and database) should be deployed using Docker Compose, providing an easy way to run the application in any environment.
-Docker Compose will allow you to manage all of your services in one place, making it easy to start and stop your application, manage your database, and more.
+The entire system (frontend, backend, and database) should be deployed using `docker-compose`, providing an easy way to run the application in any environment. `docker-compose` will allow you to manage all of your services in one place, making it easy to start and stop your application, manage your database, and more.

 ## Core Functionality